Frank Solich: Nebraska

 The Huskers slumped to 7–7 in 2002, a year in which they fell out of the rankings for the first time since 1981; their 348 consecutive weeks in the AP Poll is still the longest in college football history.
 He gave up offensive play-calling duties to newly hired offensive coordinator Barney Cotton and brought in Bo Pelini, the linebackers coach for the Green Bay Packers, as defensive coordinator.
 2003 began with Nebraska starting out 5–0, but suffered three key losses later in the year: 41–24 to Missouri, 31–7 to Texas and 38–9 to Kansas State.
 After winning the final game of the regular season, Solich was fired by new athletic director Steve Pederson.

 Solich's 58 wins during his first six seasons as Nebraska's head coach exceeded those of his predecessors, Bob Devaney (53 wins) and Osborne (55 wins), both of whom are in the College Football Hall of Fame.
+However, critics of Solich believed that his early success was due to the recruits of Tom Osborne, who had won 3 national titles in the 4 years before Solich took over.
+Nebraska went just 16-12 in Solich's last 28 games, starting with the 26 and 23 point losses to Colorado and Miami to cap the 2001 season, this included an increasing number of routs such as the Colorado and Miami routs in 2001, 4 losses by 22 or more points in 2002, and 3 losses by 17 or more points in 2003.